Bringing Common Sense To Our Legal System

 Medical Liability Reform

 Over the past few years, a number of studies and surveys have drawn attention to an emerging problem in the healthcare industry – care is being dictated not just by medical necessity, but also by fear of litigation.
 Defensive medicine is just one symptom of a larger problem.
-Our sue-happy legal culture is also driving up the costs of liability insurance for physicians to the point that many are restricting their practices, moving out of state, or retiring.
+Our litigation-friendly legal culture is also driving up the costs of liability insurance for physicians to the point that many are restricting their practices, moving out of state, or retiring.

 The New Jersey Civil Justice Institute is working with a coalition of healthcare professionals and providers interested in advancing common sense reforms that will preserve patients’ access to care and help reduce health care costs while protecting doctors from frivolous litigation.